Asediab/Testez-une-application-full-stack-master/front/README.md

 SQL script for creating the schema is available `ressources/sql/script.sql`

-By default the admin account is:
+By default, the admin account is:
 - login: yoga@studio.com
 - password: test!1234